-The area lies within the Dee Estuarine Edge LCA, which forms part of the Coastal/Estuarine Edge LCT.
+The area lies within the Dee Estuarine Edge Landscape Character Area, which forms part of the Coastal/Estuarine Edge Landscape Character Type.
 The area slopes gently from the settlement edge towards the Dee and comprises pastoral fields, woodland and low-rise residential development.

-This area is not subject to any landscape designations (national or local) although it lies adjacent to the Dee Coast ASLV which runs along the coast and immediately south of the area at the Heswall Golf Club.
+This area is not subject to any landscape designations (national or local) although it lies adjacent to the Dee Coast Area of Special Landscape Value which runs along the coast and immediately south of the area at the Heswall Golf Club.

-The Wirral Way, which runs along the settlement edge of Gayton, is locally designated as a Local Wildlife Site/ Site of Biological Importance (LWS / SBI).
+The Wirral Way, which runs along the settlement edge of Gayton, is locally designated as a Local Wildlife Site/ Site of Biological Importance.

 The Wirral Way and Wirral Circular Trail, which form part of the Wirral Country Park, run parallel to the Dee Estuary providing access to the area and recreational value.
 A car park on the opposite side of Riverbank Road, which lies just outside the area, provides direct access to the estuary shore.
 There are long views across the estuary towards Wales and along the coastline.

-The table below incorporates these indicators of value into the assessment of sensitivity.
+The section below incorporates these indicators of value into the assessment of sensitivity.